 - Secure financial data and information.
 If your financial details have also been breached, then it is important to secure that data as soon as possible.
 We would also advise checking bank statements to see if any money has been stolen and cancelling your card.
 If you find that you cannot cancel right away, freezing your account is also a good alternative until you can confirm its security.

-#3 LinkedIn Data Security Breach
+LinkedIn Data Breach

 Data that was attached to 700 million LinkedIn users was posted for sale on a dark-web forum back in June.
 According to upguard, this exposure affected 92% of the total LinkedIn user base.